aehrc/pathling/site/docs/configuration.md

 - `server.port` - (default: `8080`) The port which the server should bind to and listen for HTTP connections.
 - `server.servlet.context-path` - A prefix to add to the API endpoint, e.g. a
   value of `/foo` would cause the FHIR endpoint to be changed to `/foo/fhir`.
-- `pathling.verboseRequestLogging` - (default: `false`) Setting this option to
-  `true` will enable additional logging of the details of requests to the server, and between the server and the terminology service.
 - `pathling.implementationDescription` - (default:
   `Yet Another Pathling Server`) Controls the content of the `implementation.description` element within the server's [CapabilityStatement](https://hl7.org/fhir/R4/http.html#capabilities).
-- `pathling.spark.appName` - (default: `pathling`) Controls the application name
-  that Pathling will be identified as within any Spark cluster that it participates in.
-- `pathling.spark.explainQueries` - (default: `false`) If set to true, Spark query plans will be written to the logs.
-- `pathling.spark.cacheDatasets` - (default: `true`) This controls whether the
-  built-in caching within Spark is used for resource datasets and search results.
-It may be useful to turn this off for large datasets in memory-constrained environments.
-- `JAVA_OPTS` - (default in Docker image: `-Xmx2g`) Allows for the configuration
+- `JAVA_TOOL_OPTIONS` - (default in Docker image: `-Xmx2g`) Allows for the
-  of arbitrary options on the Java VM that Pathling runs within.
+  configuration of arbitrary options on the Java VM that Pathling runs within.

 Additionally, you can set any variable supported by Spring Boot, see [Spring Boot Reference Documentation: Common Application properties](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#common-application-properties)